What is the most important thing in the world?

 Local services for local children

 Being local enables whānau with students in different schools to be seen and counselled in their familiar school environment.
-It also allows for close monitoring of the referred students.

 To place a referral, please complete our referral form in the footer and we'll get back to you as soon as possible.
 Please also read our Waitlist Policy.